xcape-io/PyProps/README.md

 Two flavors:
 * [QtConsoleProps](./QtConsoleProps)
 * [QtGuiProps](./QtGuiProps)
-* the power of Qt (printing support, multimedia, styled GUI, etc)
+* the power of Qt (printing support, multimedia, styled GUI, Bluetooth, etc.)
 * ***use same code for the props and its plugin***
 * easy to mirror the props GUI in a plugin (often needed for complex props)